KingInTheArea/SacredFlow/README.md

 The proposed system is built on three distinct but complementary components, each chosen to handle a specific layer of the occupancy estimation pipeline.
 Together they cover real-time object detection, persistent identity tracking and density-aware counting for regions where individual detection becomes unreliable.

-We used YOLO 11x + DeepSORT + DM count
+We used YOLO 11x + DeepSORT + DM count and Python as base.

 Motivation: